bubblethree/pydinal/README.md

 # pydanel
-A small python libary for ordinal arithmetic below epsilon_0
+A small python library for ordinal arithmetic below epsilon_0